-You will receive a pop up window that notifies you when you are able to join a breakout session, which you can accept or deny.
-When leaving the breakout session, navigate to the red icon that looks like a door.
-This will allow you to return to the main meeting.
+You will receive a pop up window saying you are able to join a breakout session.
+You can accept or deny.
+When you leave the breakout session, navigate to the red icon that looks like a door.
+This returns you to the main hearing.

 How do I share files in Webex?

 If your hearing is remote, you must send copies of your exhibits to the court and the other party, making sure they are received several days before the hearing.
 Check your hearing notice for the required number of days..

 If you have audio or video exhibits, you must provide a copy to the court and the other party on a DVD or USB flash drive.
 You are responsible for figuring out how you will play the exhibit during the trial.
 If your trial is remote, one option is to share your screen in Webex.
 There are multiple ways to share in Webex.
 See the Sharing Content in Webex web page for some options.
 These instructions are for the Webex app on a computer.
 All other sharing methods will have limited functionality.

 Are Webex hearings recorded?

 Webex is audio recorded, just like in-person hearings.
 If the court decides to record the video as well, you will be notified during the hearing.

 Test your device to make sure it's ready for your hearing.

 How to join using a smartphone or tablet (iOS or Android)